JuliaReach/LazySets.jl/docs/src/man/lazy_intersections.md

 Using support function evaluations over a set of fixed directions is in general more efficient than iterative refinement, but the drawback is that one does not have control on the overapproximation error.
-Moreover, iterative refinement is only available in two dimensions, but overapproximation with template directions can be used in any dimension.
+Moreover, iterative refinement is currently only available in two dimensions, but overapproximation with template directions can be used in any dimension.

 Let's time it!